Selected

 prisoners, the notorious Nazi death camp in the town

-of years into a mass-execution complex of three major
+couple of years into a mass-execution complex of

-women, and children perished there during WW2, mostly
+men, women, and children perished there during WW2,

-Jews but also Poles, Gypsies, Russian POWs as well as
+mostly Jews but also Poles, Gypsies, Russian POWs as

 A brand-new 36,000-sq-m, four-story shopping mall has